 13 Free Resources to Make Running or Starting a Business Easier

 The best things in life are free.
 Sunshine warming your skin.
 Midafternoon naps.
-Testing your dream of a career in woodworking at a community workshop that offers free equipment to tinker with.
+Testing your lifelong dream of a career in woodworking at a community workshop that offers free equipment to tinker with.

 Especially that last one.
 Who knows?
 Maybe you’re not cut out for woodworking, and it’s best to find out before you quit your job and buy all that gear.